-New therapies harness power of the immune system against cancerJune 2nd, 2014 in Cancer /
+New therapies harness power of the immune system against cancerJune 2, 2014 in Medicine & Health / Cancer

 New research on innovative immunotherapies for advanced or high-risk melanoma and cervical cancer were presented today at the 50th Annual Meeting of the American Society of Clinical Oncology (ASCO).
 These treatments – used alone or in combination – fight cancer by activating and amplifying the body's immune response to the disease.

 The new studies find high activity with investigative drugs for advanced melanoma, and show for the first time that ipilimumab, a treatment already approved for advanced melanoma, can substantially decrease the risk of melanoma recurrence in certain patients with earlier-stage disease.
 In addition, another small trial reports that a one-time, personalized immunotherapy treatment induces complete and long-lasting remissions in a small number of women with advanced cervical cancer – a disease with little to no effective treatment options.